pratyushmaini/pratyushmaini.github.io/_pages/research.md

 ## [Why and when should you pool?  <br /> Analyzing Pooling in Recurrent Architectures](https://pratyushmaini.github.io/Pooling-Analysis/)

 **_Prof.
 Mausam, IIT Delhi_**
-- Analysing the link between robustness, biases and vanishing gradients in learning ability of models.
-- Propose a new pooling method max-attention, that outperforms other simple variants on various metrics examined.
+- We show why and how Pooling (and attention) based BiLSTMs demonstrate improved learning ability and positional invariance over standard BiLSTMs.
+- Further, we find that Pooling helps improve sample efficiency (low-resource settings) and is particularly beneficial when important words lie towards the middle of the sentence
+- Our proposed pooling technique max-attention (MaxAtt) helps improve upon past approaches on standard accuracy metrics, and is more robust to distribution shift
-- Analyses done on Text Classification domains.
+- Analyses done on multiple Text Classification tasks.

 ## Adversarial Robustness against the Union of Multiple Perturbation Models

 **Carnegie Mellon University, Pittsburgh, USA**

 **_Prof.
-Zico Kolter, Winter 2019_**
+Zico Kolter, 2019_**

 - Designed an algorithm for robustness against the union of multiple perturbations types (L1, L2, Linf).
 - Showed improved robustness exceeding previous benchmarks on MNIST and CIFAR-10 datasets.
+- Accepted at **ICML 2020**.

-The respository for this work can be found on the [Github](https://github.com/locuslab/robust_union) link.
+The code and trained models for this work can be found on the [Github](https://github.com/locuslab/robust_union) link.

 A manuscript for the same is available on [ArXiv](https://arxiv.org/abs/1909.04068)